Best auto repair shop funding

-Why one lender can't fund an auto shop
+Why one funder can't fund an auto shop

 Your biggest needs — equipment, working capital between slow and busy seasons, and bridging insurance payouts — each call for a different product.
-An equipment lender won't bridge your receivables; a working-capital lender won't finance a lift at a good rate.
+An equipment funder won't bridge your receivables; a working-capital funder won't finance a lift at a good rate.
 One funder covers one slice, leaving the rest unfunded or overpriced.

 📦

-One lender = one slice of the shop
+One funder = one slice of the shop

 Equipment OR working capital OR receivables — not all of it.
 You're boxed into their slice and overpay (or get declined) on the rest.